vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 #### `beforeRegistration`

 Function that'll be called before registering the module both on server and client side.
-You have access to `isServer`, `store` and `config` instances inside.
+You have access to `Vue`,`isServer`, `store` and `config` instances inside.

 #### `afterRegistration`

 Function that'll be called after registering the module both on server and client side.
-You have access to `isServer`, `store` and `config` instances inside.
+You have access to `Vue`, `isServer`, `store` and `config` instances inside.

 # Module file structure